 Of course, proper handling of the art is important.
 Do not drop it and use the appropriate hanging hardware so it does not fall off the wall.

-3. How can I keep up with your new work?
+6. How can I keep up with your new work and art activities?

 This presence of this badge signifies that this business has officially registered with the Art Storefronts Organization and has an established track record of selling art.